northox/northox.github.io/about/index.md

 ---
 #### About me

-I live in the French part of North America - Montréal, Québec, Canada.
+My name is Danny Fullerton.
+I live in the French part of North America (Montréal, Québec, Canada) and a proud [Scottish descendant](https://www.houseofnames.com/fullerton-family-crest).
 I'm Cofounder and Defensive Security Researcher at [Mantor Organization](https://mantor.org) and work full time as an Enterprise Security Architect for one of the biggest railroad in North America.

 Oh, as you might have seen, I'm also a hobbyist photographer... on a budget.
 [See below](#pics).